-If you can't find a certificate in PEM format, use the openssl utility to convert a certificate in CRT format to a .pem file.
+If you can't find a certificate in .pem file extention, use the openssl utility to convert a certificate to .pem file extension.

 - 2. When you install the package (usually root): - a) Copy one or more files to \$ICAROOT/keystore/intcerts. - b) Run the following command after you installed the package: